 To set up the ODBC data source for the tutorial application:

-Step 1: Select Tools > Database Profile from the PowerBuilder menu bar, and the Database Profiles dialog box displays.
+- Step 1: Select Tools > Database Profile from the PowerBuilder menu bar, and the Database Profiles dialog box displays. - Step 2: Choose ODB ODBC > Utilities, and then double click ODBC Administrator.